-- Update Attempts to install a newer version of the current file from the Repository.
-Allows a merge to be performed if a new version has been found and the file is locally modified (see Updating and Merging Files). - Submit File Opens the Submit Dialoq to allow uploading either a new Template or Script to the Repository or an update to an existing Template or Script. - Check for Modifications Either displays MODIFIED if the Template or Script does not exactly match the file installed from the Repository, or Unmodified if the Template or Script has not been changed.
-Usually the modification status can be seen from the icon shown beside the Repository menu. - Diff Opens the Compare Dialoq to allow viewing the differences between the current Template or Script and the file that was installed from the Repository (see the dialog below).
+- Update from Repository Attempts to install a newer version of the current file from the Repository.
+Allows a merge to be performed if a new version has been found and the file is locally modified (see Updating and Merging Files). - Submit to Repository Opens the Repository Submit dialog to upload an update to an existing Template or Script. - Check for Modifications Either displays MODIFIED if the Template or Script does not exactly match the file installed from the Repository, or Unmodified if the Template or Script has not been changed.
+Usually the modification status can be seen from the Repository icon shown in the top-right corner of the Template or Script. - Diff Opens the Compare Dialog to allow viewing the differences between the current Template or Script and the file that was installed from the Repository (see the dialog below).
 The down arrows beside the File A and File B fields can be used to select special entries starting with Repository: that indicate the file is read from the Repository.
 A variety of different comparisons can be made by selecting the different repository versions.